r3nk/AVR3nk/README.md

 Basically, there are three different kinds of makefiles in the directory structure: directory, library, and application.

 **Directory**: A directory makefile manages subdirectories but does not directly manage compilable resources.
 Besides TOPDIR and SUBDIR, it declares the DIRECTORIES variable, which may hold the names of various subdirectories of the makefile's directory.
 On recursive builds, Make will automatically perform its build target(s) within each of the directories listed in DIRECTORIES.
-For instance, when calling 'make build' in the drivers directory, 'make build' will be executed for each of the drivers. <br/>
+For instance, when executing *make build* in the drivers directory, *make build* will be executed for each of the drivers. <br/>
 You can execute the following make targets for a directory: *clean*, *headers*, *build*, *install*, *all* (all is the default, and typically expands to: *clean build install*).

 **Library**: A library contains a collection of software modules which accomplish a specific purpose without being bound to a particular application.
 In AVR3nk, the drivers and the subsystems directories contain libraries.
 A library's makefile declares the variables LIBRARY, TOPDIR, SUBDIR, SOURCES, HEADERS, DEPENDENCIES, and MCU. <br/>
 LIBRARY declares the library's name, which should start with a lib prefix by convenience.
-It defines the name of the pre-compiled library archive which is copied to the install directory when the 'install' target is invoked. <br/>
+It defines the name of the pre-compiled library archive which is copied to the install directory when the *install* target is invoked. <br/>
 SOURCES contains the names of all source files of the library. <br/>
 The HEADERS variable holds all public headers of the library, i.e., headers that should be includable by other modules.
-These headers are copied to the install directory when the 'headers' target is invoked. <br/>
+These headers are copied to the install directory when the *headers* target is invoked. <br/>
 The DEPENDENCIES variable declares dependencies on other libraries and contains the paths from the AVR3nk's top directory to the directories of these libraries.
 It is required when building application dependencies recursively (see below).
 The MCU variable declares all MCUs that are supported by that library.
 If MCUs differ in register configuration, these differences must be taken into account for all supported MCUs, e.g., by macro switches in the source code. <br/>
 You can execute the following make targets for a library: *clean*, *headers*, *build*, *install*, *all* (default).